GCSE Maths · Foundation & Higher

 Reading Inequalities from a Graph

 Identify each boundary line.
-Find the equation of each line forming the boundary (using \(y=mx+c\) for diagonal lines, or \(x=k\) / \(y=k\) for vertical/horizontal lines).
+Find the equation of each line using $y = mx + c$, or $x = k$ / $y = k$ for vertical/horizontal lines.

 Use a test point in the shaded region.
-Pick a point clearly inside the shaded region and substitute into the equation of each line to determine whether the inequality is \(<\)/\(\leq\) or \(>\)/\(\geq\).
+Pick a point clearly inside the region and substitute it into each line's equation to determine the correct inequality sign.

 Write each inequality.
-Combine the equation with the correct inequality sign.
-Check your answer by verifying the test point satisfies all the inequalities you have written.
+Combine the equation with the correct sign.
+Verify your answers using the test point.

 💡 Tip: finding the gradient and intercept